 STEP 3 Income (Continued)

-Retirement Plan and Social Security Income
+Retirement Plan and Social Security Income )

 Did you receive distributions from IRAs, SEPs, pensions, 401(k)s, or other retirement plans (including amounts rolled over and in-plan Roth rollovers)?
 If yes, provide all Forms 1099-R received.
-Enter amounts received but not reported on a Form 1099-R here Yes No
+Enter amounts received but not reported on a Form 1099-R here .
+Yes No

 2) Amount of distribution rolled over to a qualified plan or traditional IRA (Tax Tip 8)

 3) Amount of distribution rolled over to a Roth IRA

 4) Amount of distribution rolled over to a Designated Roth Account

 5) Amount of distribution made directly to a qualified charity

-Explain:
+6) If you were under age 591⁄2 when the distribution was received, do you qualify for an exception to the 10% early withdrawal tax on early distributions?
+(Tax Tip 9) No

-7) If age 72 or older on December 31, 2022, did you take the 2022 required minimum distributions from your IRAs (other than Roth IRAs) and qualified retirement plans?
-Self: Spouse: 1o 1o
+7) If age 73 or older on December 31, 2024, did you take the 2024 required minimum distributions from your IRAs (other than Roth IRAs) and qualified retirement plans? .
+Self: Spouse: Yes No No

-8) Did you recontribute any of your 2022 required minimum distributions to your IRAs and quali-
+8) Did you recontribute any of your 2024 required minimum distributions to your IRAs and qualified retirement plans?
+Yes No

-fied retirement plans? √o

-Spouse: Ю
+• Spouse: Yes No

 9) Did you receive social security or railroad retirement benefits?
-If yes, provide all Forms SSA-1099 or RRB-1099 received.
-Yes No
+No

 Partnerships, Estates, Trusts, and S Corporation ons

-Provide a list of all the partnerships and S corporations in which you own an interest and all trust Indicate on the list whether you materially participated in that entity's trade or business in 2022 (Ta not engaged in a trade or business (for example, an entity whose only activity is ownership of rent such as stocks and bonds).
+Provide a list of all the partnerships and S corporations in which you own an interest and all true Indicate on the list whether you materially participated in that entity's trade or business in 2024 (Ta not engaged in a trade or business (for example, an entity whose only activity is ownership of ren such as stocks and bonds).
 Provide all Schedules K-1 received for the tax year.
-See also Tax Tip x Tip 10).
-V al real esta Vrite "N/A" if the entity is
+See also Tax Tip ax Tip 10).
+Ital real est Write "N/A" if the entity is

-Other Income-Provide Forms 1098 and 1099 9
+Other Income-Provide Forms 1098 and 109 9

-Bartering Income \$
+Bartering Income .\$

 Bonuses and Prizes not reported on Form W-2 (Explain)

 Cancellation of Debt (Form 1099-A or 1099-C) (Tax Tip 6)

 Commissions and Fees (Not reported in STEP 5)

 Disability Income not included on Form W-2 (taxable)

 Education Savings Account or Qualified Tuition (529) Plan Withdrawals (Form 1099-Q)

 Gambling/Lottery Winnings (Form W-2G)

 Jury Duty-Election Board Fees

 Scholarships (Form 1098-T)

 State Income Tax Refund (Form 1099-G)

 Tips and Gratuities not reported on Form W-2 (Tax Tip 11)

 Unemployment Compensation (Form 1099-G)

 Veterans' Pension and Disability

 Workers' Compensation

 Other (attach separate sheets if necessary)

+77

 STEP 4 Sales and Exchanges

-Provide information about sales of stock, real estate, or other property along with Forms 1099-B, 1099-S clo sing stateme ent or other
+Provide information about sales of stock, real estate, or other property along with Forms 1099-B, 1099-S. clo osing stater nent. or other

 supporting information.
 Attach separate sheet if necessary.
 If all transactions, including basis, a provide, there is no need to complete the following.
-If your principal residence was sold, see STE re reported
+If your principal residence was sold, see STE are reporte

 Asset #1 Asset #2 Asset #3

 Description of Property

 Date Acquired

 Date Sold

+Sales Price

+Basis (Tax Tip 12 and Tax Tip 13) Ψ -

+Expenses of Sale

+•